 - The goal of an account manager is solely to get renewals, cross-sells, and upsells.
 But this is just one of the functions of a client success manager.
 In addition to this, they have to help the clients succeed in their business motives.
 Moreover, the metrics used for mapping the progress in both areas are also different.
 While client success uses success metrics like ROI or Net Promoter Scores, account management is more sales-oriented.

 - Account management activities are generally taken up by the end of the customer lifecycle.
 The functionalities of an account manager are not useful until the client is ascertained to be a permanent one.
 Opposite to that, client success management has a strong presence throughout the customer lifecycle.

 - There are differences in the resources and training of the account managers and client success managers as well.
 Account managers receive training for the product or service they prefer to work on.
-Their resources are focused on sales.
-In contrary to that, a client success manager is involved in a variety of activities throughout the client lifecycle.
+Their resources focus on sales.
+In contrary to that, a client success manager examines a variety of activities throughout the client lifecycle.
 They undergo various training, from implementation and onboarding to development and revival.

 - Customer service managers are reactive to client/customer inquiries.
 The fix problems for clients and keep them satisfied.
 On the other hand, apart from proactively proposing the company deals and convincing clients into the business, client success managers have to respond to client requests and issues.

 - The job of a customer service manager is issue-specific.
 They eliminate the systematic process loopholes and elevate the customer experience.
 They are quick at resolving the issues and ensure customer satisfaction.
 On the other hand, the client success manager looks forward to the goals of the client primarily.
 For them, client goal achievement is the target.